mayamengya/wildflower-tracker/README.md

 valuable data on how environments around us is changing.

 ## User Stories
-- As a user, I want to be able to add and remove a wildflower to my collection.
+- As a user, I want to be able to add and remove a wildflower to my tracking list.
 - As a user, I want to be able to check if I have seen a type of wildflower before.
-- As a user, I want to be able to view a list of the different types of wildflowers in my collection.
+- As a user, I want to be able to view a list of the different types of wildflowers seen so far.
 - As a user, I want to be able to view a list of all the locations a specific wildflower grows.